-I was informed that, in former times, certain men among the Todas were credited with the power to cast out devils by treatment with herbs, and that devils are still cast out of Todas who are possessed with them by certain Badaga and Hindu exorcists.
+I was informed that, in former times, certain men among Medicinal.
+Wedicinal.
+Wedicinal.
+Medicinal.
+Medicinal.
+With herbs, and that devils are still cast out devils by treatment with herbs, and that devils are still cast out of Todas who are possessed with them by certain Badaga and Hindu exorcists.
 The Todas treat mild cases of sickness with herbs, and a red stone purchased in the Ootacamund bazár; but serious cases are treated at the Ootacamund hospital.

-The Todas scornfully deny the use of aphrodisiacs, but both men and women admit that they take salep misri boiled in milk 'to make them strong.'
-It is stated in the 'Pharmacographia Indica' (1893) that the "salep of Madras is largely supplied from the Nilgiris, where it is collected by the Todas and other hill tribes."
+The Todas scornfully deny the use of aphrodisiacs, but both men and women admit that they take sālep misri boiled in milk ' to make them strong.'
+It is stated in the ' Pharmacographia Indica' (1893) that the "sālep of Madras is largely supplied from the Nilgiris, where it is collected by the Todas and other hill tribes."
 The district forest officer of the Nilgiris writes, however, more recently that there is now little or no trade, as the digging up of the roots has been prohibited in the reserve forests.